techidaily/site-facebook-video-files/source/_posts/updated-2024-approved-unlocking-the-power-of-facebook-slideshows-in-digital-marketing.md

 Of course, you can also add overlays, filters, and elements to the photo slideshow based on your needs.
 After all these editing, click the Export to save the video in popular Facebook slideshow formats such as mp4, mov etc or you can also upload video to YouTube directly if needed.

-For the detailed information about how to edit videos in Filmora, you can check our[ultimate guide for editing videos](https://tools.techidaily.com/wondershare/filmora/download/).
+For the detailed information about how to edit videos in Filmora, you can check our [ultimate guide for editing videos](https://tools.techidaily.com/wondershare/filmora/download/).

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)